 Even though they may be slightly pricier than plastic bottles, it works out long term wise because we don't need to dispose them as often (compare to scratchy plastic ones), well, that is if we are careful enough not to break them.

 Just like how you will clean your plastic bottles, you do the same thing with your glass baby bottles.

-Getting a brush cleaner kit like this will definitely help (to get into every nook and cranny!), otherwise, just a simple bottle brush will do the trick (this is a favourite, while this is perfect for travelling and it doesn't get any cheaper than this).
+Getting a brush cleaner kit is probably the first thing to do as they help to get into every nook and cranny.
+Otherwise, just a simple bottle brush will do the trick (this is a favourite, while this is perfect for travelling and it doesn't get any cheaper than this).

 After cleaning, you should always sterilise the bottles to make sure they are 100% germ-free.
 This is when the perks of glass bottles become apparent - you can boil them in hot water if you do not want to spend extra money buying a bottle steriliser.

 This is something plastic bottles cannot achieve (if you are boiling them, you should stop now!) because the high heat will melt them, or worse, release plastic chemicals that are harmful to your baby.

 So if you're still hesitating whether or not you should have a go at glass baby bottles, we would say why not?